facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 Keys        | Description
 ----------- | -----------
 `name`      | The language name that is specified when using the fence in Markdown.
+If given `*`, it will override the base fence logic, the default for all fence names not handled by other custom fences.
 `class`     | The class name assigned to the HTML element when converting from Markdown to HTML.
 `format`    | A function that formats the HTML output.
 The function should return a string as HTML.
 `validator` | An optional parameter that is used to provide a function to validate custom fence parameters.

+!!! new "New in 7.0b2"
+    Starting in 7.0b2, you can override the base fence logic (the syntax highlighter) by specifying the custom fence with a name of `*`.
+This means that if a fence does not match any other custom fences, the default, fallback fence would be handled by your custom `*` fence.
+This can be useful for tailoring a fence output with custom parameters for a specific, favorite JavaScript highlighter.

 ### Formatters